-Motion Composites always recommend using the anti-tippers at all-time unless they need to be removed to go up or down a curb/step.
-Anti-tippers should be reinstalled once the curb/step is cleared.
+Motion Composites always recommend using both anti-tippers at all-time unless they need to be removed to go up or down a curb/step.
+Both anti-tippers should be reinstalled once the curb/ step is cleared.

 8.2.3 Transferring